ivmreg/ha-thames-water/README.md

 The integration will automatically set up the water usage sensor (L).

 It updates every day between 12pm.
+The first time it runs it will try to get the last 30 days of data.

 ## Energy Management